Merikrotti/rok_gathering_notifications/README.md

+# Abandoned

+No longer playing the game and I got stuck implementing middleware trying to reverse the game.
+The program doesn't work due to some data sharing issues, but those shouldn't be a major issue.

 # Rise of Kingdoms Gathering timer

 A timer that calculates how much time it takes for you to gather and notifies you.